 But here, in a Christmas album, almost taunting the critics, Elvis leads off with a song so sheerly sexual it borders on public indecency.
 And then for the rest of the album, he buttons it up, and shares his love for Christmas carols, and his adoration of God and Jesus.
 BOTH expressions were sincere.
 (Many saw his Christianity as a cynical marketing ploy.
 Again, they misunderstood Elvis, misunderstood Southern culture, misunderstood his religion.)

 If you want to hear why Elvis Presley was controversial, don’t listen to “I Got a Woman” (although listen to that, too).
 Listen to “Santa Claus is Back in Town” and listen, in particular, to what he does with his voice on “You be a real good little girl …” It is outrageous.

-Tom Petty says it better, so I’ll let him take over:
+Tom Petty says it better in his Rolling Stone “Top Elvis tracks” piece (unfortunately, the link no longer works!), so I’ll let him take over:

 “Santa Claus is coming down your chimney tonight” sounds absolutely filthy when Elvis sings it.
 It might be his best blues vocal ever, with those beautiful stops that nobody could do but him.

-Because (and this is key): BOTH are sincere.
-The boy who loves Jesus and loves Christmas, and the boy who cackles with a demonic sex drive during the bridge of that song.
+Elvis asked you to reconcile the boy who loves Jesus with the boy who cackles with demonic sex drive during the bridge of that song.
 Neither was an act, both are true.
 Can the culture embrace such emotional diversity, such inclusion?
 Shouldn’t ONE side be truer than the other?

 We still can’t.